Helping Families to Birth and Parent with Connection, Presence & Choice

 2) Insurance companies pay out SO LITTLE to us if we become "in-network" we would never be able to run our business and keep our doors open - unless we overbooked out clients and then spent about 10 minutes with you at a prenatal.

-We, like the other birthing centers in town, refuse to be manipulate by insurance companies and play that game.
-But, what we are doing is working with an insurance biller to help you get an "in-network exception" and continue to talk with insurance companies so they understand how much money they save by paying for out of hospital births, which we hope will help with getting better re-imbursements down the road ...
+We, like the other birthing centers in town, refuse to be manipulate by insurance companies.
+We are happy to give you a quote to work with your insurance as an "out-of-network" provider and our insurance biller can offer some simple suggestions to teach you how to get an "in-network exception".
+We are choosing to work with insurance companies as an "out-of-network" provider so they can understand what we do, which we hope will help with getting better re-imbursements down the road for families everywhere.

-Yes!
-As we have mentioned, we have an in-house biller at no extra fee to you once you sign up with GraceFull who will work with your insurance in a way that will allow midwifery care, home births and birth center births to be affordable.
-If you would like to get an estimate of your costs before you meet with us (or any other midwifery practice in town) Nicole Lee, owns a company called: Natural Health Advocates.
+If you would like to get an estimate of your costs before you meet with us (or any other midwifery practice in town) please contact Natural Health Advocates, 818.925.0642.
 For a fee of $25 she will join you in a phone conversation with your insurance to ask all the right questions and explain your insurance benefits and out of pocket costs to you.
 Nicole works with many midwifery practices in town, so if you choose to birth with another practice, this information will still be useful.
-Feel free to call or email her directly 818.925.0642, firstname.lastname@example.org.
+Feel free to call or email her

 GraceFull and our families are helping' to get the word out about Midwifery Care and Home Births.;